UrbanInstitute/nccs/_resources/sector-brief-2011.md

 ---
 title: 2011 Nonprofit Sector in Brief
-description: The 2011 Sector Brief discusses trends in the number and finances of 501(c)(3) public charities and key findings on two important resources for the nonprofit sector: private charitable contributions and volunteering.
+description: 'The 2011 Sector Brief discusses trends in the number and finances of 501(c)(3) public charities and key findings on two important resources for the nonprofit sector: private charitable contributions and volunteering.'
 date: 2011-11-01
 featured: false
 type: brief